miramax/angular-simple-native-datepicker/README.md

 angular-simple-native-datepicker
 ================================

-A simple angular directive to pick dates from one or more months.
+An AngularJS directive to pick dates from one or more months.
 - Depends only on AngularJS
 - Easy to show multiple months
 - Easy to pick multiple dates
+- Supports selecting multiple dates with a "box-selection".
+Just click and drag over the dates to select.

 # Demo